aarron-lee/legion-go-tricks/experimental_sound_fix/README.md

 ## IF ON BAZZITE OS, THIS FIX HAS BEEN ADDED TO THE OS ALREADY.

-## IF ON CHIMERA OS, THIS FIX WILL BE ADDED SOON
+## IF ON CHIMERA OS, THIS FIX HAS BEEN ADDED

 > This sound fix applies a surround sound convolver profile, similar to Dolby Atmos for Built-In Speakers